ACL Knee Braces

 What is the Treatment for an ACL Tear?

-Depending on the severity of the ACL tear, treatment may include rest, physical therapy or surgery to reconstruct the torn ligament followed by physical therapy.
+Depending on the severity of the ACL tear, treatment may include rest, physical therapy or surgery to reconstruct the torn ligament.
 Physical therapy without surgery works to strengthen the muscles surrounding the knee to help regain stability to compensate for the absent or weakened ACL.
 Surgery involves reconstructing the ACL ligament using tissues from either a tissue bank (allograft) or from one’s body (autograft)-typically the patella tendon or the hamstring tendon.
 After surgery, one will begin outpatient physical therapy to increase range of motion, strength and stability of the knee joint.
-Return the knee to its pre-injury condition for return sport or an active lifestyle typically occurs 6 months to a year after surgery.
+It typically takes about 6 months to get the knww to it’s original condition.